 Seasoning steps of cast iron cookware:-(Easy seasoning steps)

 Step 1: Scrub your cast iron pan with hot water without using soap.
 If you already have used the pan before, check that all little food particles have been removed from it.

 Step 2: Dry it completely with the help of a soft cloth or paper towel.
 This step is crucial because water will make the pan rust which you don’t want.

-Step 3: Apply a thin layer of any cooking oil everywhere on the pan, including cooking surface, sides, bottom, and handle.
+Step 3: Apply a thin layer of any cooking oil everywhere on the pan, including the cooking surface, sides, bottom, and handle.